SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Example_Guide_Wikipedia_Search.md

 1. **Broad Search**: Use the `OfflineWikiApiPartialArticle` node to retrieve the top 10 article summaries for the generated keyword.
 This is more reliable than hoping the single best match is the correct one.
 2. **Select the Best Candidate**: Use a `Standard` node as a "Selector Agent."
-    * **Prompting Strategy**: Give this agent the research objective, the list of 10 summaries, and—most importantly—a list of **article titles that have already been read**.
+    * **Prompting Strategy**: Give this agent the research objective, the list of 10 summaries, and -- most importantly -- a list of **article titles that have already been read**.
 Instruct it to pick the single best article that is **not ** on the exclusion list.
 Force it to respond with either the exact article title or the phrase `NO_NOVEL_ARTICLE_FOUND`.